Frequently Asked Questions

 No, CoverRight is an independent insurance platform.
 What that means is that we represent multiple insurance companies and have no bias to recommend one over another.

-We work with over 11 top-rated insurance companies across the country so you can be confident that you’re buying from a very reputable insurance company, and getting the best quotes.
+We work with over 20+ top-rated insurance carriers across the country so you can be confident that you’re buying from a very reputable insurance company, and getting the best quotes.
 For us it’s important you find the right insurance policy for your needs.
 When insurance companies compete for your business, you win.

 At CoverRight, we are focused on Medicare-related plans.
 We can help enroll you into a Medicare Advantage (Part C), Medigap (also known as ‘Medicare Supplement’) or Prescription Drug Plans (PDPs).
 We will also help you determine whether staying in Original Medicare or enrolling in Medicare Advantage makes the most sense for you.